Northern Somali

-Northern Somali (Af Waqooyi, also known as Maxaa Tiri or Jabarti) is a dialect of the Somali language and forms the basis for Standard Somali.
-It is spoken by more than 70% of the entire Somali population.
-Its speech area stretches from Djibouti, Somaliland and the Somali Region of Ethiopia to the Northern Frontier District in Kenya.
+Northern Somali (Af Waqooyi, Maxaa Tiri) is a dialect of the Somali language and forms the basis for Standard Somali.
+It is spoken by more than 70% of the entire Somali population, with its speech area stretching from Djibouti, Somaliland and the Somali Region of Ethiopia to the Northern Frontier District in Kenya.
 This widespread modern distribution is a result of a long series of southward population movements over the past ten centuries from the Gulf of Aden littoral.